geerlingguy/drupal-for-kubernetes/README.md

      (Wait for the environment to come up—you can monitor the logs with `docker-compose logs -f`).

-  1. Once the container is running, install Drupal.
+  1. Once the container is running, install Dependencies and install Drupal.
 You can either access http://localhost/ and install using the UI, or install via Drush:

      ```
+     # Install dependencies.
+     docker-compose exec drupal composer install

+     # Install Drupal.
      docker-compose exec drupal bash -c 'vendor/bin/drush site:install minimal --db-url="mysql://drupal:$DRUPAL_DATABASE_PASSWORD@$DRUPAL_DATABASE_HOST/drupal" --site-name="Drupal Example Site for Kubernetes" --existing-config -y'
      ```

   1. Visit http://localhost/ in your browser, and login as `admin` using the password Drush printed in the 'Installation complete' message.

+> Note: If you have PHP and Composer installed on your host computer, you can run the `composer install` command there instead of through the Docker container for a bit of a speedup.

 ### Managing Configuration